‘Last trip to Hilmar and it’s a sweet one.’ Escalon, Loureiro upset TVL champs

 “It’s the riverboat gambler – this is my last year,” Loureiro said.
 “There’s nothing to save.
 I took some chances I wouldn’t normally, because I wasn’t going to end my career holding these things in my pocket.
 We had all cannons firing tonight.”

-Elliot Mello rushed for 101 yards and a touchdown, while Jake Lewis had 16 carries for 51 yards.
+Elliot Mello rushed for 101 yards and a touchdown, while Jake Lewis had 51 yards on 16 carries.

 Lewis didn’t find the end zone, but the 6-foot-2, 210-pound running back was tasked with the toughest yards.
 He moved the pile on a third-and-4 on the Cougars’ final drive, picking up 5 yards.